-The Shine On Collective is a Los Angeles-based theater organization that produces unusual and original performance installations.
+The Shine On Collective is an award-winning Los Angeles-based theater organization that produces unusual and original performance installations.
 Our mission is to create unique, experimental and immersive productions that explore the human condition from every odd angle.

 Shine On began as an experiment in 2016 when two friends created outdoor immersive performances along Santa Monica Boulevard for The Hollywood Fringe Festival.
 The female-led company has since grown and developed its own unique style and aesthetic, creating shows year-round that explore the humanity through a surreal and dream-like lens.
 We focus on creating immersive shows, placing the audience directly into the productions themselves, blurring the lines between reality and theater.

 We love incorporating our audience into our cast of characters, breaking the fourth wall and all walls, dabbling in a variety of sensory experiences and media platforms, and any other adventures we can get ourselves into.

 Shine On Collective has been the recipient of the 2016 HorrorBUZZ Golden Pumpkin Award for Best Immersive Theatrical Experience, the 2016 Creepy L.A.
 Cadaver Award for Best Scare Actors and the 2017 Immerive Critics' Circle Award for Best Debut Immersive Work at the Hollywood Fringe Festival.